About the Society

 Many club members have and do shoot for Warwickshire in inter-county matches.
 We also compete as a club in county, regional and national leagues, and many members regularly compete in local and national open tournaments.

-We have a thriving Junior section and we also encourage all our juniors to participate in the league matches and tournaments.
+We have a thriving Junior membership and we also encourage all our juniors to participate in the league matches and tournaments.

 We are a registered charity no. 1107064